 Let's continue our exploration into some of the lesser-known facts and stories about US Presidents.
-Last Fall, we talked about George W. Bush, John Quincy Adams, John Tyler, Andrew Johnson, JFK, and LBJ - this Spring we'll learn who owned 80 pairs of trousers, who was a surprise dark-horse candidate, and who lost because of his VP running mate lived with a slave as his partner.
-Each meeting starts with information about one or more of our presidents, followed by hearty discussion.
-(Max 60)
+Last Fall, we talked about George W. Bush, John Quincy Adams, John Tyler, Andrew Johnson, JFK, and LBJ - this Spring we'll learn who owned 80 pairs of trousers, who was a surprise dark-horse candidate, and who lost because his VP runningmate lived with a slave as his partner.
+Each meeting starts with information about one or more of four presidents, followed by hearty discussion.
+(Max60)